irudayambics/works/PRPs/04-reminders-notifications.md

 - [ ] Cancel a reminder and confirm it no longer appears in the pending list.
 - [ ] Simulate concurrent tabs to ensure only one notification fires per reminder.
 - [ ] Verify history pagination returns distinct entries across cursor fetches.
+- [ ] Attempt to schedule a reminder for a todo due within one minute and assert validation messaging is shown with no reminder created.

 Unit and integration coverage: